Purpose

 Process/Procedure

-• Process/procedure articles are in a list but can be enhanced using guiding screenshots or instructional videos.
+- Process/procedure articles are in a list but can be enhanced using guiding images, screen capture images, or instructional videos as needed.

 Question/Solution